by Scott Mehl © Unofficial Royalty 2015

 - Princess Marie-Esméralda (born 1956), married Sir Salvador Moncada, had two children

 Leopold, Lilian, and their children remained at the Palace of Laeken until 1960 when King Baudouin married.
-Having been pressured to move elsewhere by the government (who felt that King Leopold was exerting too much influence on his son), and with Baudouin now married, the couple moved to the Domain of Argenteuil, a government-owned property which had previously been offered to Leopold’s brother Charles after he served as Regent from 1944-1950.
+Having been pressured to move elsewhere by the government who felt that King Leopold was exerting too much influence on his son, and with Baudouin now married, the couple moved to the estate of Argenteuil in Belgium, a government-owned property.

 Princess Lilian remained at Argenteuil where she died on June 7, 2002.
 Her funeral was held at the Church of Our Lady of Laeken in Brussels, Belgium, attended by all of the Belgian royal family except for her elder daughter Marie-Christine, who had completely severed all ties with her family.
 Princess Lilian was interred in the Royal Crypt at the Church of Our Lady of Laeken, beside her husband and his first wife Queen Astrid.